rlipscombe/rlipscombe.github.io/index.md

 ### Snowboarding

 I try to go at least once a year; I’ve been to both Europe and North America.
 I’m on a K2 Nemesis, riding regular.
-Most recently, I went to Alpe d'Huez with a group of friends and spent a lot of my time following a guide around in superb off-piste conditions.

 I’m lousy at jumps and once had to have staples put in a head wound.
 I now wear a helmet.

-### Computers

-Even though I spend all day getting paid to stare at a computer screen, I still find time to mess around with computers at home.
-For example, my home network is a Windows 2012 domain, while my blog runs from a Hyper-V-hosted Ubuntu server.

 ## Public Profile